coderrio/Coderr.Documentation/docs/client/extending/contextprovider.md

 ## Adding tags

-You can add tags to error reports by using a context collection property named `OneTrueTags`:
+You can add tags to error reports by using a context collection property named `ErrTags`:

 ```csharp
 var properties = new Dictionary<string,string>();